 Making tough decisions, often under pressure and without all the facts, is part of the game.
 Do you have what it takes to leave the huddle, call an audible and see it through to its logical conclusion, even if you end up improvising a bit to reach your goal?

 Starting a business is not a 9 to 5 kind of job.
 You may find yourself working well into the night and on weekends, at least in the first few years.
 Are you physically, mentally and emotionally up to the challenge?

 Can you create a solid game plan?

 Many business failures could be avoided if there had been better planning at the start.
-Do you have the research skills needed to forge a comprehensive plan for your business?
+Do you have the research and analytical skills needed to forge a comprehensive plan for your business?

 Can you stay focused and motivated?

 Starting and running a business is a lot like being on a rollercoaster.
 There will be lots of ups and downs as you put it all on the line to realize your dream of running your own business.
 The question begs – do you have the ability to ride out the highs and lows without losing sight of your vision and be able to show up for work every day, even when it’s fourth and long and you’re out of timeouts?

 It can be hard to balance work and home life, especially in the beginning.
 You may have to adjust your standard of living a bit to make ends meet or put off that family vacation you were planning for over a year to meet a last-minute client request.
 Are you and your family willing to make short-term sacrifices for the potential long-term gains?
 Are your relationships strong enough to weather the inevitable conflicts between work, family and play?